Anthony Kellman: Career

 When Kellman returned to Barbados, he took an English undergraduate degree at the University of the West Indies and published two poetry chapbooks, In Depths of Burning Light (1982) and The Broken Sun (1984), which drew praise from Kamau Brathwaite, among others.
 He worked as a newspaper reporter, an arts and literature review columnist, and in public relations (first at the Central Bank of Barbados and then at the National Cultural Foundation), before immigrating to the U.S. in 1987.
 His experiences at the Central Bank provided inspiration for his first novel The Coral Rooms (1994).

 In 1987, he studied for a Masters of Fine Arts degree in Creative Writing at Louisiana State University.
 After completing in 1989 he joined the English Department at Augusta University, where he is Professor Emeritus of English & Creative Writing.
 He has been the longest-serving director of the university's Sandhills Writers Conference & Series which he directed from 1989 to 2015, a period which featured major national and international authors, including Ray Bradbury, Maxine Hong Kingston, Derek Walcott, Edward Albee, Gloria Naylor, and Rick Bragg.
 Kellman is also the founder and coordinator of the Summerville Reading Series, a community literary and musical performance series (1989–1994), and A Winter Gathering of Writers (1990–2010).

 In 1992, he edited the first full-length U.S. anthology of English-language Caribbean poetry, Crossing Water, and, in 1993, he received a U.S. National Endowment for the Arts Poetry Fellowship.
 He won the 2011 Prime Minister's Award (Barbados) for his poetry manuscript South Eastern Stages which also highlighted his Tuk Verse forms and was published in 2012.

 Kellman's creative and critical writing have been published in anthologies and literary periodicals in the Caribbean, Latin America, the U.S., England, Wales, Canada and India.
 In 1998, his first theoretical essay on Tuk Verse was published in the London international magazine Wasafiri.

 He finds considerable resonances between the Caribbean and the Southern states of the U.S., which feed into his poetry, where blue jays, dogwoods and wisteria rub shoulders with angel fish, sugarcane and coral reefs.
-All his work has a powerful involvement with landscape, both as a living entity shaping peoples' lives and as a source of metaphor for inner processes.
+All his work has a powerful involvement with landscape, both as a living entity shaping people's lives and as a source of metaphor for inner processes.
 The limestone caves of Barbados have provided a particularly fertile source of inspiration.
 Kellman's imagistic style (in his poems, novels and songs) moves between the indigenous and the international, the concrete and the universal, Barbadian vernacular English and standard English, the personal and the public, and between the contemporary moment and the historical past.

 Kellman continues to compose and perform eclectic folk songs in the world music/singer-songwriter genres.
 His four albums are Wings of a Stranger (2000), Limestone (2005) (both companions to the poetry books by the same titles), Bloodmates (2010), and Come Again: The Best of Anthony Kellman (2011).